One of those projects I never imagined would be on my to do list was a upholstered DIY couch.

-I have partnered with Kreg Tool and Build Something to bring you the build plans for this couch.
+I have partnered with Kreg Tool and Build Something to bring you the free build plans for this couch.
+This post also contains affiliate links.
+See policies page.
 You can get the DIY couch build plans here on Build Something.
-Build Something is Kreg’s website where they share build plans of all sizes, styles, and for indoors, outdoors, and in the shop.
-All plans are free and there are plans for just about anything you are wanting to build….like this awesome couch 🙂

 Also, a huge thank you to Osborne Wood Products for providing the couch legs for this project.
 Osborne Wood Products has furniture legs, furniture feet, corbels, and even some table base kits for any project you are thinking about tackling.